 Under the Search Engine Friendly URLs section, there are 4 settings:

-First, select Enable Search Engine Friendly URLs and click Save near the bottom of the page.
+To get started, select Enable Search Engine Friendly URLs and click Save at the top right of the page.
 This function essentially turns on Volusion's SEO engine, enabling subsequent SEO features within the software.

 Specifically, if you want to use the Product URL Text field on your Product pages, and the Category URL Text field on your Category pages, you must have the Enable Search Engine Friendly URLs feature enabled.